open-control-systems/device-hub/docs/install/rpi/README.md

 Open `locahost:8086` in a browser and enter the influxdb credentials.
 Ensure SSH port forwarding is enabled.
 Navigate to the Data Explorer, select the required data type, telemetry or registration, then select the device ID.
 It's also possible to explore the data using the pre-configured [dashboards](../../templates/influxdb).
 See the example below.

 ![InfluxDB Dashboard Example](influxdb_example_dashboard.png)

-**Set log rotation**

-It's worth setting up the rotation of logs for the device-hub to make sure they don't take up too much disk space.
-See the following [guide](../../logrotate.md).